aziontech/docs_en/edge-functions/index.md

 When instantiating an Edge Function, you can enter parameters that will be passed on to the function, in [JSON](https://www.json.org/) format, through arguments.
 You can also define and run tests online to validate its construction.

-Edge Functions are performed directly on Azion Edges infrastructure.
+Edge Functions are performed directly on the Azion Edges infrastructure.
 To use them, they just need to be associated to a Behavior in the Rules Engine.
 Thus, when a request meets the criteria defined in the Rule Engine rules, the Edge Function will be triggered.

 Next, you'll get to know more details about the Azion Edge Functions.